ayush-030/ds_ayush_rawat/README.md

 ---

+## 📓 Notebooks

+All analysis and visualizations were performed in Google Colab.
+You can view the notebooks using the links below:

+- **Trader Behavior Analysis Notebook:** [View in Colab](https://colab.research.google.com/drive/1f0urEkrd9Rr7I3nxGZKXKwSArjZgMzg8?usp=sharing)

+> ⚠️ **Note:** The notebooks are view-only.
+To run them, open the link in Google Colab.

+---

 ## 📈 Visual Outputs

 - **average_pnl_vs_sentiment.png** — Shows the relationship between average trader profit/loss and market sentiment (Fear vs Greed)